 China's relationship with Japan is one of the utmost importance and sensitivity.
 The high level of trade between the two countries belies an underlying and long standing tension.

-Crude but useful parallels can be drawn between the relationship of China and Japan and that between Britain (U.K.) and Europe.
+Crude parallels can be drawn between the relationship of China and Japan and that between Britain (UK) and Europe.
 Both Japan and Britain are islands off a main continent.
 In both cases the last four hundred years have seen a powerful island nation emerge.
-Britain considers itself to have a unique national culture and yet Britain's roots are in Europe, the same can be said for Japan with respect of China.
-At times Britain's island status has kept invaders from European empires at bay, both Napoleon and Hitler tried and failed, similarly Japan has repulsed conquests from 'mainland' China.
+Britain considers itself to have a unique national culture and yet Britain's cultural roots are in Europe, the same can be said for Japan with respect of China.
+At times Britain's island status has kept invaders from European invaders at bay, Spain, Napoleon and Hitler all tried and failed, similarly Japan has repulsed attempted conquests from China.

-China's contact with Japan goes back to Han dynasty times and Japan began to take on many Chinese traditions.
+China's contact with Japan goes back to Han dynasty times when Japan began to take on many Chinese traditions.
 For example there is an overlap in the written script - the Japanese 'Kanji' ➚ characters are derived from Chinese ('Hanzi') characters.
-The religions of Japan also have similarities, Buddhism is strong in both countries and Shintoism ➚ is broadly similar to Daoism.
+The religions of Japan also have similarities, Buddhism is strong in both countries and Shintoism ➚ has similar concepts to Daoism.

 When Chinese regional power reached a highpoint in the Tang dynasty, Japan sent embassies to China and adopted the Chinese Confucian administrative system, although it never became a vassal state like Korea and Vietnam.
-A Buddhist scholar Jianzhen 鑒真 went to Japan in 754 with many Buddhist scriptures.
-He founded the temple Tōshōdai-ji at Nara was founded - which still stands to this day.
+A Buddhist scholar Jianzhen 鑒真 went to Japan in 754 with many scriptures.
+He founded the temple Tōshōdai-ji which still stands today.
 There have been occasions where China attempted to conquer Japan.
 After the Mongol dynasty overwhelmed the Song dynasty China, Kublai Khan launched an invasion of Japan in 1274.
-They were defeated by the violent storms at seas as much as by staunch Japanese defense.
+They were defeated by the violent storms at seas and also staunch Japanese defense.
 The event was repeated in 1281 when a typhoon drowned thousands of Mongol troops, the term ‘Kamikaze ➚’ (Divine Wind) comes from this incident.
 Plans for a third invasion in 1285 were abandoned probably on the basis of the crippling costs involved.
-This has its echo in the attempted Spanish Armada ➚ invasion of Britain in 1588.
+The plan has its echo in the attempted Spanish Armada ➚ invasion of Britain in 1588.

 In the Ming dynasty 1550-1570 attacks from Japanese pirates along the south-eastern coast caused widespread destruction, with the cities of Hangzhou and Ningbo set to the torch.
 When Japan invaded Korea in 1593, China stepped in to defend Korea ➚ and repulse the Japanese attack.

 Probably the most important event in modern Japanese history came in 1868.
-It was forced upon China by the Western powers in a similar way as the First Opium War in 1840.
-This time it was the Americans under Commodore Perry ➚ who forced unequal treaties to be signed in 1858.
-For centuries Japan had been ruled by a dynastic Emperor modeled somewhat on the China's imperial system.
+It was forced upon Japan by the western powers in a similar way to the First Opium War on China in 1840.
+This time it was the Americans under Commodore Perry ➚ who caused unequal treaties between the US and Japan to be signed in 1858.
+For centuries Japan had been ruled by a dynastic emperor modeled somewhat on the China's imperial system.
 The Meiji Restoration brought in constitutional monarchy rather like Britain.
 The emperor was the figurehead of the country but had limited political power.
-This had always been more the case in Japan than China as the same family has ruled for 1,700 years - a single dynasty.
-The Emperor is considered sacred and loyalty absolute but the Emperors rarely ruled by absolute power, they worked through the shoguns (military) and/or officials.
-The Meiji system allowed Japan to rapidly modernize and so provided a blue print as to how an Asian country could catch up and take on the European powers.
+The Imperial system in Japan has deeper roots than in China.
+Indeed the same family has ruled for 1,700 years as a single continuous dynasty.
+The emperor is considered sacred and loyalty absolute but he rarely rules by diktat, he works through the military shoguns and imperial officials.
+The Meiji system allowed Japan to rapidly modernize and so provided a blueprint as to how an Asian country could catch up and take on the European powers.

-Japan's interest in nearby Korea was not forgotten.
+Japan's interest in the agricultural potential and natural resources of nearby Korea was not forgotten.
 When Qing power began to fade, Japan seized the opportunity to invade Korea in 1875.
 Japan then took the Ryukyu islands ➚ (Liuqiu 流求) in 1880 (a string of islands between Japan and Taiwan).
 The stand-off in Korea lasted until 1894 when Japan triggered the Sino-Japanese War ➚.
 On 25th July 1894 Japanese attacks on Chinese ships led to the sinking of China's few, brand-new European style warships.
 The battle for Korea had to be won on the seas because this was the main transport link to Korea - the mountains of north Korea obstruct access by land.
 Japan then launched attacks towards Beijing from both Korea and Shandong.
 After Chinese defeat an ignominious peace treaty was signed by Li Hongzhang in 1895 on behalf of Dowager Empress Cixi.
 Although Korea became an independent nation again, China lost Taiwan and the Liaoning peninsula to Japan.
-At this time Japan was seen as Britain's Asian ally, used to limit the threat of Russian encroachment of East Asia.
-As a further sign of weakness China used Russian support to eject Japan from Liaoning, only to strengthen Russia's hand in Manchuria from then on.
-The defeat of a once mighty China by the former 'vassal' state of Japan was more humiliating than defeat by European powers.
-On the other hand, Japan's rapid rise demonstrated how an ancient Asian state could rapidly modernize.
-Japan soon moved to add Korea to its Empire in 1910.
-Taiwan prospered and rapidly modernized under Japanese rule with little unrest, this encouraged Japan to believe that further conquests in China would have the same result.
+At this time Japan became Britain's Asian ally, as Britain wanted to limit the continuing Russian encroachment of eastern Asia.
+As a further sign of weakness, China required Russian support to eject Japan from Liaoning, only to strengthen Russia's hand in Manchuria from then on.
+The defeat of a once mighty China by the former peripheral state of Japan was more humiliating than defeat by European powers.
+The Japanese had been derogatively termed no more than ‘dwarf pirates’ 倭海盗 wō hǎi dào.
+However Japan's rapid rise demonstrated how an ancient Asian state could rapidly modernize.
+Japan soon moved to add Korea to its empire in 1910.
+Taiwan then prospered and rapidly modernized under Japanese rule with little unrest, this encouraged Japan to believe that further annexations within China would have the same result.

-A further increase in tension with Japan arose after the first World War when Japan took over German concessions in Shandong.
-It was at this time that Japan served as a haven for Chinese seeking to modernize China and overthrow the Qing.
-Sun Yatsen formed the TongMengHui 同盟会 Chinese Alliance in Japan (1905) and with Japanese support set up a base in Guangzhou.
+A further increase in tension with Japan arose at the first World War when Japan took over German concessions in Shandong in 1914.
+Up to this time Japan had served as a haven for Chinese seeking to modernize China and overthrow the Qing.
+Sun Yatsen formed the 同盟会 Tóng méng huì Chinese Alliance in Japan (1905) and with Japanese support set up a base in Guangzhou.
+Japan then issued its infamous 21 Demands on China ➚ in 1915.
+These included such things as Japanese occupation of Fujian province as well as control of key communication links all over China.
 The 1919 Versailles Peace Settlement ➚ favored Japan over China, in spite of China's support for the Allies against Germany.
-This led to the formation of the influential May Fourth Reform Movement in China.
+This led to the formation of the influential May Fourth Reform Movement in China (see full article here).

-The two Chinese protagonists formed ‘united fronts’ to combat Japanese conquest for brief periods.
-To support the conquest of Manchuria the Japanese installed the Last Qing Emperor (Puyi) as ruler of Manchuguo (he was after all a Manchu).
-Japan succeeding in receiving international support for the new nation state in Manchuria and industrial investment poured in from Europe.
+The two Chinese protagonist organizations formed ‘united fronts’ to combat Japanese conquest for brief periods.
+To support the conquest of Manchuria the Japanese installed the last Qing Emperor (Puyi) as ruler of Manchuguo (he was after all the leader of the Manchu people).
+Japan succeeding in receiving international support for the new ‘nation state’ of Manchuria and industrial investment poured in from Europe.
 Russia took an increasingly strong interest in China and particularly Manchuria after their Communist revolution.

-It was the Communists who declared war on Japan in 1934 and it was they who wanted the Nationalists to join them as an United Front.
-The extraordinary Xian kidnapping ➚ in 1936 forced Chiang Kaishek to agree to the first United Front.
-Chiang's chief concern, however, remained with fighting his Communist partners rather than fighting the Japanese.
+It was the communists who declared war on Japan in 1934 and it was they who wanted the Nationalists to join them in a United Front against Japan.
+The extraordinary Xi'an kidnapping ➚ in 1936 forced Chiang Kaishek to agree to the first United Front.
+Chiang's chief concern, however, remained with removing his communist partners (who he considered terrorists) rather than fighting the Japanese.

 In 1940 Japan installed Wang Jingwei ➚ as the puppet ruler of occupied China based at Nanjing (The Nanjing Regime of China 1940-45).
 Britain and America gave full support for the Nationalists under Chiang Kaishek in the hope that they would engage their enemies the Japanese in battle.
 American bombers were initially based in China for raids on Japan and this led to further Japanese inland incursions in order to overrun the airfields.

-By 1945 Japan was in retreat, its control of Burma had been lost, and bombings by American planes were destroying Japanese factories.
+By 1945 Japan was in retreat, its control of Myanmar/Burma had been lost, and bombs from American planes were destroying Japanese factories.
 At the time of the dropping of the Hiroshima and Nagasaki atomic bombs, Russia was already poised to take Manchuria from Japan.
 During the Civil War and after the Communist victory in 1949, Communist China saw Japan as under American control and animosity continued between the two countries.
 Japan was portrayed as supporting the American army against China in the Korean conflict.
-Although Japan is often categorized as a Western democracy the actual situation is more complex with many Confucian doctrines still very much in evidence.
-The Liberal Democratic Party (LDP) has been the only party to hold power since 1955.
+Although Japan is often categorized as a western democracy the actual situation is more complex with many Confucian doctrines still very much in evidence.
+For example the Liberal Democratic Party ➚ (LDP) has virtually monopolized power since 1955.

-A similar perspective can be put on the relationship of Britain and mainland Europe, there is continued opposition for Britain to become 'part of Europe' and still a British distrust of European motives.
+A similar perspective can be put on the relationship of Britain and mainland Europe, there is continued debate about British relations with Europe after Brexit and still a British distrust of European motives.
 Now that China has outstripped Japan in economic power it is unclear whether China's military power will resist calls for the righting of long held grievances.